404src/exocore/_articles/ccna-summary.md

 Host-based firewalls are software applications that filter traffic entering and exiting a host machine, like a PC.

 ###     1.1.d Access points
+An access point serves as the connection point between wireless and wired networks or as the center point of a stand-alone wireless network.
+In large installations, wireless users within the radio range of an access point can roam throughout a facility while maintaining seamless, uninterrupted access to the network.

 ### 1.1.e Controllers (Cisco DNA Center and WLC)
+A network controller is a software that orchestrates network functions.
+It serves as an intermediary between the business and the network infrastructure.
+The organization enters their desired business objectives into the controller which in turn sets up the network to deliver on those objectives.
+Network controllers do their jobs by:
+- Maintaining an inventory of devices in the network and their status
+- Automating device operations such as configurations and image updates
+- Analyzing network operations, identifying potential issues, and suggesting remediations
+- Providing a platform for integration with other applications such as reporting systems

+Cisco DNA Center is a central Management and Automation software, an application , that is used as a Controller for Cisco DNA.
+It is used as a management platform for both SD Access, Intent-Based Networks and existing traditional networks.

+A wireless LAN controller (WLC) is a network component that manages wireless network access points and allows wireless devices to connect to the network.

 ### 1.1.f Endpoints/End hosts
 An endpoint is a remote computing device that communicates back and forth with a network, examples include computers, laptops, mobile phones, tablets, and servers.